INF1-OP: Object-Oriented Programming

 |15:10 – 17:00||14:10 – 16:00||15:10 – 17:00||15:10 – 17:00||15:10 – 17:00|

 Tutorials will start in Week 2, and will be scheduled for Thursdays and Fridays.
-The tutorials will be organised around team-based project work, rather than around weekly exercises.
+The tutorials will be organised around individual learning plans, rather than around weekly exercises.
 Tutorial meetings will take place every week, from week 2 to week 11 inclusive.
+You must attend tutorials, with your current plan.
+If you cannot attend in a particular week, email your tutor.

 If you want to move to a different group, please request this through the ITO RT system.